mongodb/docs/source/includes/auth-intro-c.rst

 The |bi| provides a MySQL authentication plugin which implements the client side of MongoDB-supported authentication mechanisms.
-The ``mongosql_auth`` plugin allows you to use |bi| with a MongoDB instance running with authentication enabled without needing to generate your own SSL certificates for authentication.
+The ``mongosql_auth`` plugin allows a client to authenticate with a
+|bi-short| and MongoDB deployment running with authentication enabled

-This plugin supports the following authentication mechanisms:
+using one of the following authentication mechanisms:

 * ``SCRAM-SHA-1``
 * ``PLAIN``